MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 - [Network settings for cloud voice features in Microsoft Teams - Concepts and terminology](cloud-voice-network-settings.md)
 - [Manage your network topology for cloud voice features in Microsoft Teams](manage-your-network-topology.md)

-## Migrating your existing voice solution to Teams
+## Migrate your existing voice solution to Teams

-For an organization that is migrating to Teams, the ultimate goal is to move all users to TeamsOnly mode.
+For an organization that is upgrading to Teams, the ultimate goal is to move all users to TeamsOnly mode.
 Using Phone System with Teams is only supported when the user is in TeamsOnly mode.
 If you need basic information about upgrading to Teams, start here:

 - [Getting started with your Microsoft Teams upgrade](upgrade-start-here.md)
 - [About the upgrade framework](upgrade-framework.md)